 Is it any good?

-The characters in JAMES AND THE GIANT PEACH, unfortunately, come from central casting.
+The heart of this story is in James, with whom kids who are struggling to find independence and security within their families will identify.
+The insect characters are mostly loveable, and also learn lessons along the way.
+However, the insects also seem to come straight from central casting.
 There's the baffoonish Brooklyn centipede (Richard Dreyfuss), the elderly, hard-of-hearing lightning bug, the femme fatale spider (Susan Sarandon), the gentlemanly grasshopper, the twittering, lady-like lady bug, and the scaredy-cat earthworm.
 The Spider and centipede flirt with each other, but kids will take it as simple entertainment.
-The heart of this story, however, is in James, with whom kids who are struggling to find independence and security within their families will identify.
-The insect characters are mostly loveable, and also learn lessons along the way.

-Families can talk about parents or family members who have left a child's life through death or divorce, and how the film makes them feel.
+Families can talk about parents or family members who have left a child's life through death or divorce, and how James and the Giant Peach makes them feel.

 How do we remember the ones we've lost?
 How does James find a family of friends that provide for him the love he doesn't get from his aunts?

 What role does imagination play in James's story?
 How did imagination make him feel better?
 How do you use your imagination?

 - On DVD or streaming: August 28, 2001